-- Metal immobilization involves the conversion of harmful heavy metals, such as hexavalent chromium, into a non-toxic form like trivalent chromium.
-Bioaccumulation, on the other hand, refers to the energy-dependent uptake of heavy metals and radionuclides by extremophiles, followed by their physiological utilization or storage.
-Extremophiles possess tolerance to high metal concentrations, enabling them to convert these metals from toxic to non-toxic forms.
-The metals imported by these extremophiles can be securely bound to different proteins and peptide ligands (Fomina M et al., 2014). - Biotransformation: Extremophiles convert heavy metals and radionuclides into non-toxic or recoverable forms through biotransformation.
+- Metal immobilization Bioaccumulation: Metal immobilization is the process in which heavy metal for instance, hexavalent chromium is transformed to non toxic trivalent chromium. - An energy-dependent import of heavy metals and radionuclides and subsequent physiologic use or storage by extremophiles is called bioaccumulation.
+The extremophiles are tolerant to high concentration because of which, they reduce heavy metal from toxic form to non-toxic form.
+The imported metal species can be sequestered in various proteins and peptide ligands (Fomina M et al., 2014). - Biotransformation: Extremophiles convert heavy metals and radionuclides into non-toxic or recoverable forms through biotransformation.
 Biotransformation is of two types (1) redox conversion of inorganic forms and (2) interchange between organic and inorganic forms via methylation-demethylation reaction.
 Extremophiles can obtain energy through the oxidation of heavy metals like Fe, Sulfur (S), manganese (Mn), and arsenic (As) or can utilize arsenic (As), selenium (Se), chromium (Cr), and uranium (U) in anaerobic respiration as terminal electron acceptors via dissimilatory reduction.
 Certain microbes also utilize metals as a part of their metal resistance pathway.
-Such as aerobic and anaerobic reduction of Cr (VI) to Cr (III); reduction of Se(VI) to elemental selenium ; reduction of U(VI) to U(IV) ; and reduction of Hg(II) to elemental (Chowdhury et al., 2022).
+Such as aerobic and anaerobic reduction of Cr (VI) to Cr (III); reduction of Se(VI) to elemental selenium; reduction of U(VI) to U(IV); and reduction of Hg(II) to elemental (Chowdhury et al., 2022).